 Students develop confidence in creating texts for different purposes in both real and imagined contexts.
 Students broaden their understanding of sociocultural and sociolinguistic aspects of English, through their study of texts and language.
 They develop skills and strategies for research and academic study in the areas of communication, comprehension, language and text analysis and text creation.

 The academic study skills and literacy skills developed in Stage 2 EAL will stand students in good stead both at university and in the workplace.

-EAL is a 20-credit subject at Stage 2 and can be used in calculating a student’s ATAR.
-Assessment has three components:
+EAL is a 20-credit subject in Stage 2 and can be used in calculating a student’s ATAR.
+The assessment has three components:

 - a written report

 - an oral tutorial

 - External examination (30%) – students complete a 2.5 hour examination that is divided into two sections: